trothr/blog/Marilyn/2019/20191222-lufkin-tour.md

 Marilyn: "Yes, I'll marry you."

+While at the Reen Drive house, I pointed out,
+"this is where it happened", that very same driveway.

 Matt seemed to remember this, recalled that I had not gotten a ring.
 I wonder now what the Nerrens must have thought of this guy who didn't even have a ring.
 In those days, Jo Ann was going annually to the Dallas